Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Experiments

 Furthermore, notice that the estimation error increases linearly with the standard deviation of the scaling factors.
 This is in agreement with the prediction in Equation \eqref{eq:Upper-bound-on-the-Relative-RMSE-Error}.
 This property indicates that the algorithm performs as optimally as expected and does not break down at larger scale variations in the scaling factors.

 Furthermore, a visual map of predicted scaling factors vs. ground truth scaling factors is shown in Figure \ref{fig:mu-compare} for a qualitative analysis.
-Where the original scaling factors are given in Figure \ref{fig:True-mu} while the predicted scaling factors are given in Figure \ref{fig:Pred-mu}.
+The original scaling factors are given in Figure \ref{fig:True-mu}, while the predicted scaling factors are given in Figure \ref{fig:Pred-mu}.
+Similarly, the scaling factor comparisons for the Spheric Dataset are given in Figure \ref{fig:Pred-mu-spheric}.
+Specifically, these visual comparisons are provided for the synthetic datasets with the scaling factors having a standard deviation of 0.3.

-Specifically, this is given for the case of the Matern Synthetic Dataset, with the scaling factors having a standard deviation of 0.3.
-As one can observe, the predicted scaling factors are nearly identical to the ground truth scaling factors, which is a testament to the accuracy of the algorithm.
+A detailed inspection of these heatmaps reveals that the proposed algorithm accurately captures not only the global distribution of the scaling factors but also the fine-grained, spatially correlated local variations that simulate complex topographical and illumination effects.
+For instance, the highly illuminated regions (areas with elevated scaling factors, shown in yellow) and the deep shadow regions (areas with low scaling factors, shown in dark blue) in the predicted maps perfectly align with the structural patterns of the ground truth.
+The preservation of these distinct spatial structures demonstrates that the geometric projection method does not merely fit a global average, but successfully reconstructs the exact per-pixel scaling field.
+As one can observe, the predicted scaling factors are nearly identical to the ground truth scaling factors, which strongly corroborates the low RMSE values and stands as a testament to the high fidelity and accuracy of the algorithm.